Skip to Content

 Safe and Healthy Treats for Pet Birds

-You can supplement your pet bird’s diet with safe and healthy treats that provide variety and enrichment.
+You can supplement your pet bird’s diet with safe and healthy treats, but be sure to avoid toxic foods like chocolate, which contains caffeine and theobromine, by learning more at what kills birds instantly. that provide variety and enrichment.

 Fresh Fruits and Vegetables